 Can I take my CBD outside of the UK and abroad?

 If you have any questions beyond these, feel free to contact BeYou.
 We'll answer all your questions as soon as we possibly can.

 There are a lot of variations of CBD, so whenever you buy CBD—whether it’s a CBD oil, CBD spray, or CBD balm—it can feel a bit overwhelming.
 Even a lot of long-time users aren't quite sure what the difference is between types of cannabidiol like broad spectrum and isolate.

 Broad spectrum CBD and CBD isolate are the two most common types of CBD, and are found in countless CBD products, but they're not the only ones.
 Let's have a look at each type of CBD you can buy today.

 Whole Plant CBD

 With whole plant CBD oils, you're getting every compound found naturally in the hemp plant.
 That means over 40 cannabinoids, all the natural terpenes and flavonoids, as well as oils and waxes.
-As a result whole plant CBD may also contain trace amounts of THC, so it’s not particularly common in the UK.
+As a result, whole plant CBD may also contain amounts of THC, so it’s not particularly common in the UK.

 Full Spectrum CBD